 The 12th All Y’all live storytelling event, “The Skin I’m In”, will be held at 7:30 p.m. on Saturday, Aug.
 26 at the historic Woman’s Department Club of Shreveport.
 The event will feature six true tales of the human body, the search for identity, and what happens when the world gets under our skin.
 Admission is $15 and advance ticket purchase is recommended.
 Purchase tickets here.
-A high-quality cash bar will be provided and live musical interludes will be performed by Highland-based electronic musician Nate Treme.
+A high-quality cash bar will be provided by Wine Country Bistro and live musical interludes will be performed by Highland-based electronic musician Nate Treme.

 All Y’all live storytelling events are recommended for mature audiences.